NilPointer-Software/bdfd-wiki/src/callbacks/onJoined.md

 **#1:** Make a variable named "`welcome`" and the value set to nothing.\
 ![image](https://user-images.githubusercontent.com/69215413/129489884-9338482c-ab9f-4847-ba01-c618ab746091.png)

-**#2:** Make a command for setting the welcome channel.
-Then put the following in your code:
+**#2:** Make a command for setting the welcome channel, then put the following in your code:
 ```
 $nomention
 $onlyAdmin[You need the admin permission to use that!]